ECHOES OF GIACOMETTI – COMMEMORATING HISTORY 6-8

 • Tell students that a monologue is a speech by a single character in a play, film, or other dramatic work.
 Monologues are often used to give the audience deeper insight into the character's motivations and feelings.

-• Tell students to turn the card over and write a monologue in the first person introducing themselves and including all of the elements on the front side of the card.
+• Tell students to turn the card over and write a monologue in the first person introducing themselves as the character and including all of the elements on the front side of the card.

 • Tell students to make sure to summarize the paragraph with their character’s greatest dream for themselves and their country.